Healthcare

 2025-2026

-OCR and industry guidance point to tighter expectations for documenting AI workflows, training, and risk management—not just generic HIPAA policies[4][6].
+OCR and industry guidance point to tighter expectations for documenting AI workflows, training, and risk management.

 Under 90 Days

-to move from "we're probably fine" to a documented HIPAA program for your AI scribe workflows, structured around OCR's safeguard requirements—without hiring a full-time compliance officer.
+to move from "we are probably fine" to a documented HIPAA program for your AI scribe workflows, without hiring a compliance officer.

 Statistics and regulatory guidance as of January 2026